 Advisors are leveraging their experiences to provide external perspectives and support to advisees.
 They provide career advising to determine next professional and academic steps; connect advisees to sponsors in specific research arenas and for leadership opportunities; and offer confidential direction regarding work environment issues.
 Advice for managing contracts and dealing with imposter syndrome have proven especially helpful for advisees.

-The Faculty Network pilot program will be continuing for several more months, and a second cohort will be accepted later in the year.
+The Faculty Advisory Network pilot program will be continuing for several more months, and a second cohort will be accepted next year.
 If you would like to be notified when the application process opens for the next round, please sign up to receive our newsletter.